Elect Alana Mathews to push Sacramento in the right direction.

 The Recommendation

-Based on our analysis, Assm.
-McCarty’s track record and policy positions demonstrate that he will continue to be a progressive champion for the constituents of AD-06 and will govern effectively in the best interest of this diverse district.
+Mathews is also endorsed by the California Legislative Black Caucus and the Sacramento Central Labor Council.
+Based on our analysis, Alana Mathews’s track record and policy positions demonstrate that she will be a progressive champion for the constituents of Sacramento and will govern effectively in the best interest of this diverse district.

 The Position